Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Statistic type: Count
 Case field: Mannercoll
 Output: mass_trac_crashes_2010_aeac84_smry
-Output description: It works like group by case field and give me the count of the each grouped field value
+Output Description: This tool groups the data by the case field and provides the total count for each unique value in the Mannercoll field.

 ### Recoding of data